gunakkoc/HiPeristaltic/README.md

 #### Add systemd Service:

-This to start HiPeristaltic SiLav2 server automatically when the system boots.
+Enable starting the HiPeristaltic SiLav2 server automatically when the system boots.

 1. Create a systemd service file:
     ```bash